ayan20985/ayan20985.github.io/_projects/2023-08-19-website-home-page-graphics.md

 image:
   thumbnail: /assets/projects/ROTATE.png
 tagg:
-  #- "this project has been completed, #35835b"
+  - "this project is in-progress, #283741"
-  #- "this project's documentation is up to date, #35835b"
+  - "this project's documentation is in progress, #733520"
-  - "this project is in-progress, #D37070"
+  - #"this project has been completed, #285731"
-  - "this project's documentation is almost complete, #eb9234"
+  - #"this project's documentation is up to date, #285731"
 ---
 Creating some cool-looking graphics for the website's homepage would make the page a lot less boring.
 Let's also learn how to program ray-traced graphics while we are here too.